Alexander Cameron Rutherford

 Alexander Cameron Rutherford KC LL.D.
 (February 2, 1857 – June 11, 1941) was a Canadian lawyer and politician who served as the first premier of Alberta from 1905 to 1910.
 Born in Ormond, Canada West, he studied and practiced law in Ottawa before he moved with his family to the North-West Territories in 1895.
+Besides his work as lawyer, he began a political career that would see him first serve as member of the North-West Legislative Assembly and then as Liberal MLA, Liberal party leader, and premier of Alberta.
+He lost the premiership in 1910 due to the Alberta and Great Waterways Railway scandal and his Legislature seat in 1913.
+He later was prominent in the administration of the University of Alberta, beside which he and his family lived for decades.
+His home, Rutherford House, is an historic site on the grounds of the University of Alberta.

-There, he began his political career, winning in his third attempt a seat in the North-West Legislative Assembly.
-In keeping with the territorial custom, Rutherford ran as an independent but generally supported the territorial administration of Premier Frederick W. A. G. Haultain.
-At the federal level, however, Rutherford was a Liberal.
+In keeping with the territorial custom, while NWT member, Rutherford described himself as an independent but generally supported the administration of NWT Premier Frederick W. A. G. Haultain.
+At the federal level, however, Rutherford was a prominent Liberal.

 When the Province of Alberta was formed in 1905, its Lieutenant Governor, George Bulyea, asked Rutherford to form the new province's first government.
 As premier, Rutherford's first task was to win a workable majority in the Legislative Assembly of Alberta, which he did in that year's provincial election.
 His second was to organize the provincial government, and his government established everything from speed limits to a provincial court system.
 The legislature also controversially, and with Rutherford's support, selected Edmonton over rival Calgary as the provincial capital.
 Calgarians' bruised feelings were not salved when the government located the University of Alberta, a project dear to the Premier's heart, in his hometown of Strathcona, just across the North Saskatchewan River from Edmonton.